 - Practice Defensive Driving

 Driving in the snow can be a challenge, but it doesn’t have to be a nightmare.
 The best defense against sliding off the road is maintaining a safe driving distance, using your headlights to illuminate the road (and any snow-covered objects), and driving with caution.
 You should also be aware of your surroundings and prepare for increased traffic on roads that you may be unfamiliar with.
+Some people may even choose to do some police driving training to familiarise themselves with certain situations behind the wheel.
+Even though you shouldn’t be going fast in the snow, some extra training can only be beneficial.

 - Stock An Emergency Supplies